Irish language in Northern Ireland

 while 12.4% of that population had some ability in Irish, also an increase from previous census results.
+As well, for the first time, the census asked the frequency of speaking Irish.
+43,557 said they spoke Irish on a daily basis, which accounts for 2.43% of Northern Ireland's population.

 History

 Language in Gaelic Ireland

 As in other parts of Ireland, Irish was the main language in the region of present-day Northern Ireland for most of its recorded history.
-The historic influence of the Irish language in Northern Ireland can be seen in many place names, for example the name of Belfast first appears in the year 668, and the Lagan even earlier ("Logia", Ptolemy’s Geography 2,2,8).
-The Plantation of Ulster led to a decline in Gaelic culture, of which Irish was part – while some Scottish settlers were Scots-Gaelic speakers, English was made widespread by the plantation.
-Despite the plantation Irish continued to be spoken in non-planted areas until the mass migration in the 19th century caused by economic factors (see below for further).
+The historic influence of the Irish language in Northern Ireland can be seen in many place names, for example the name of Belfast first appears in the year 668, and the Lagan even earlier ("Logia", Ptolemy's Geography 2,2,8).
+The Plantation of Ulster led to a decline in Gaelic culture through forcible expulsions of native Irish in favour of English and Scottish colonists.
+The Irish language, of course, was part of this culture – and while some Scottish settlers were Scots-Gaelic speakers, English was made widespread by the plantation.
+Despite the plantation Irish continued to be spoken in non-planted areas until the mass immigration in the 19th century caused by economic factors.